ahtshamzafar1/ML-and-DL-for-Diabetes-Datasets/README.md

 1. Import Data
 2. Clean and convert data
 3. Visualize data
-4. Analyze data for different dataframe sizes (Stationarity - Seasonality - Periodicity)
-5. Apply ARIMA on different data frames.
-Arima parameters are estimated using ACF and PACF graphs.
+4. Fit ARIMA Model with specific P,Q,D values as input parameters.
-6. Estimate error metrics for original and predicted data.
-Mean Absolute Error (MAE) - Mean Squared Error (MSE)
+5. Estimate error metrics for original and predicted data.
+Mean Absolute Error (MAE) - Root Mean Squared Error (RMSE)

 # SVM - Support Vector Regressor
 The python note is a complete workflow for modular implementation of SVR Model.
 It includes the following sections.